cru-Luis-Rodriguez/splunk_config/README.md

 # General settings

-default['splunk']['install_path’]=‘<-default location for splunk install’
+default['splunk']['install_path’]= ‘default location for splunk install’.

-#Use json on Opsworks Stack setting to provided attribute information.
+Use json on Opsworks Stack setting to provided attribute information.
 Attributes can not be nil

 default['splunk']['pass']='nil'
 default['splunk']['newpass']='nil'